particle-iot/docs/src/content/guide/getting-started/examples.md

   * (2) Resistors between 220 Ohms and 1000 Ohms {{#if photon}}(220 Ohm Resistors included with Photon Kit and Maker Kit){{/if}}
   * (1) LED, any color {{#if photon}}(Red LED included with Photon Kit and Maker Kit){{/if}}
   * (1) Photoresistor {{#if photon}}(Included with Photon Kit and Maker Kit){{/if}}
+  {{#if electron}}* LiPo Battery (included in the Electron kit){{/if}}
 * **Software**
   * A text editor such as [Sublime](http://www.sublimetext.com/) or [TextMate](https://macromates.com/)
   * The [online IDE](http://build.particle.io) or [Particle Dev](http://particle.io/dev)
 * **Experience**
   * Connecting your Device [with your smartphone](/guide/getting-started/start) or [over USB](/guide/getting-started/connect)

+{{#if electron}}
+**NOTE:**

+Since Electron is a cellular device and you are paying for the data in an ongoing basis, it's important for us to  to be conscious and conservative about the data usage.
+Every time you update your firmware over the air, push data to the device or remain connected to the network, you are consuming data.
+In the development phase of your project, it is advised that you limit your firmware updates to happen over USB, instead of the cellular network.

+{{/if}}

 <div style="display: none;" id="blink-an-led" data-firmware-example-url="https://docs.particle.io/guide/getting-started/examples/photon/#blink-an-led" data-firmware-example-title="Blink an LED" data-firmware-example-description="Blink an LED"></div>